-- An additional amenities building (Facilities Building 2) to be constructed between the cricket pitch and the shared user path that will include change rooms, amenities, umpire facilities, a storeroom and provision for a canteen facility - Two synthetic mixed-purpose courts to accommodate a range of sports including netball, basketball and tennis - An additional toilet block to be constructed near the children's playground - Installation and commissioning of four lighting towers over the AFL/cricket oval and soccer oval (piling works and conduits will be undertaken during Stage 2 of the project) - Utility works including protection and/or adjustment of existing utilities and installation of new utilities.
+- An additional amenities building (Facilities Building 2) to be constructed between the cricket pitch and the shared user path that will include change rooms, amenities, umpire facilities, a storeroom and provision for a canteen facility - Two synthetic mixed-purpose courts to accommodate a range of sports including netball, basketball and tennis - An additional toilet block to be constructed near the children's playground - Installation and commissioning of four lighting towers over the AFL/cricket oval and soccer oval (piling works and conduits were undertaken during Stage 2 of the project) - Installation of eight AFL goal posts. - Utility works including protection and/or adjustment of existing utilities and installation of new utilities.